 - Place about 2 cups of raw buckwheat groats into the dry or wet container of your Vitamix or high-powered blender.
 A coffee grinder works well too (one not used for coffee), however you'll need to process about 1/3 cup at a time.

 - Process until a fine flour forms.
 This can take about two minutes or longer.
 Pour flour into a large glass jar for storage.

 - Repeat process until you have the desired amount of ground buckwheat flour.

-Tip: 3 cups of buckwheat groats equals 4 cups of flour.
+Tip: 3 cups of buckwheat groats creates 4 cups of flour.

 Health Benefits of Buckwheat:

 - Buckwheat helps to maintain blood glucose levels, and has been shown to be beneficial for diabetics.

 - Research has shown that buckwheat can help to lower cholesterol and blood pressure.

 - Buckwheat is high in rutin, a flavonoid that helps to prevent disease through its antioxidant effect.

 - Buckwheat, beans, and nuts are all rich sources of magnesium.
 Magnesium acts as a cofactor for over 300 enzymes in the human body!
 All reactions that involve ATP (the energy currency of our cells) depend on magnesium.
 Got magnesium?